 Participants are required to declare the immigration status of any noncitizen applying for NA or CA benefits.
 Noncitizens who meet the qualified noncitizen criteria are potentially eligible to receive NA and CA. A noncitizen is determined qualified by the Status and Class of Admission (COA) Code given by the United States Citizenship and Immigration Services (USCIS).

-Qualified noncitizens have either temporary qualified status or permanent qualified status.
+Qualified noncitizens have either a temporary or permanent qualified status may provide immigration documents issued by any of the following immigration agencies: